wesley-petit/game-production-pipeline/docs/install-helix-authentication-service.md

 1. Create an account on [Auth0](https://auth0.com/signup?signUpData=%7B%22category%22%3A%22button%22%7D), it will unify authentication for Helix and other services.
 Complete all steps depending on your location.

 2. In Auth0, create a `Regular Web Application` without specifying the technology.
-It will alow Helix Authentication to use Auth0 for Authentication.
+It will allow Helix Authentication to use Auth0 for Authentication.

 3. Now, go to Applications > <YOUR_NEWLY_APPLICATION_CREATED> > Settings and keep aside `Client ID` and `Client Secret`, it will be needed for Helix Authentication variables.